 Return on every dollar invested in early childhood education.

-Annual price of high quality childcare in Austin, according to the Texas Workforce Board.
+Average annual price of high quality childcare in Austin, according to a Texas Workforce Board survey.

 Getting young children ready for school and beyond

 90% of a child’s brain develops before they are six years old.
 Our early childhood education initiatives, known collectively as the “Success By 6” program, work to ensure that Austin’s youngest residents start out life on an even playing field.

 We work with education organizations and community stakeholders to create opportunities for low-income toddlers and young children to receive high-quality education before they even enter kindergarten.
 We also provide opportunities for their parents to receive the skills they need to better prepare their children for success in school and beyond.